Research examines proteins for early breast cancer detection

 PNNL is collaborating with the Windber Research Institute and the Walter Reed Army Medical Center (now known as the Walter Reed National Military Center) for this project.
 The U.S. Department of Defense's Comprehensive Breast Care Program funded the research.

-Tags: Fundamental Science, Health Science, Biomolecular Science, Proteomics
+Tags: Fundamental Science, Health Science, Molecular Biology and Biochemistry, Proteomics